While a good portion of this site is about objectively evaluating cigars, I will admit that I love a good subtle nod in the back story of a cigar.

 About a year ago, Tatuaje announced plans for Escasos, a new line that would be made in Miami.
 The name, which means rare, is fitting given that not many cigars are made in Miami and even a smaller selection that comes from the My Father Cigars S.A. factory, let alone that the line itself will be limited in production.

 That first mention of Escasos grouped a number of cigars together that had previously been a bit disconnected.
-For instance, Escasos was to include the Gran Tatuaje, a 9 x 55 perfecto that has been announced earlier in 2018 as an informal Tatuaje United States Series.
-So too would the Gran Cazador, Petite Église and Clos L’Église be part of the Escasos line, the last two of those being cigars that can trace their roots back to at least 2013, originally as U.S. event-only cigars and then European exclusives.
+For instance, Escasos was to include the Gran Tatuaje, a 9 x 55 perfecto that had been announced earlier in 2018 as an informal Tatuaje United States Series.
+So too, would the Gran Cazador, Petite Église and Clos L’Église be part of the Escasos line, the last two of those being cigars that can trace their roots back to at least 2013, originally as U.S. event-only cigars and then European exclusives.

 What was known in October 2018 was that all of the tobacco used for Escasos would be of a Havana-seed origin, and that Escasos would be a way for Pete Johnson to release smaller production cigars from the Miami factory.